DanielStewardson/Mysterious-Organism/README.md

   - mutate() Change a random item in the object array, with another random item that musn't be the same as original
   - compareDNA() Compare two arrays and return a percentage value for how similar the arrays are
   - willLikelySurvive() Checks an array for percentage occurance of certain items and returns true or false if satisfied
-- Added pAequorSurviveGenerator() which can be used with a number perameter, to generate a required number of objects
+- Made pAequorSurviveGenerator() which can be used with a number parameter, to return an array with the required amount of objects that would survive.